upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 - SHA-256 MUST be used when using {{!RFC5869}} to derive the External PSK from the BSK.

+- The BSK public key MUST NOT be freely available on the network.

 # Security Considerations

 Bootstrap and trust establishment by the TLS server is based on proof of knowledge of the client's bootstrap public key, a non-public datum.
 The TLS server obtains proof that the client knows its bootstrap public key and, in addition, also possesses its corresponding private key.